FindMySchool LogoFindMySchool

 This is a school where outcomes and progress measures require a clear eyed read.

-In the English Baccalaureate (EBacc) picture, the average EBacc APS is 3.65, compared with an England average of 4.08 on the same dataset.
-The percentage achieving grades 5 or above across the EBacc is 12.1%.
+In the English Baccalaureate (EBacc) picture, the average EBacc APS is 3.6.
+The percentage achieving grades 5 or above across the EBacc is 14.9%.

 The ranking context is important.
-Ranked 2,824th in England and 4th in King’s Lynn for GCSE outcomes (FindMySchool ranking based on official data), the academy sits below England average on this measure.
+Ranked 3,718th in England for GCSE academic outcomes and 4th in King’s Lynn for current secondary outcomes (FindMySchool ranking based on official data), the academy’s current overall GCSE ranking is 3,096th out of 3,688 in England.
 For parents comparing several local options, the FindMySchool Local Hub comparison tools can help you view these metrics side by side and keep an eye on progress measures as well as headline attainment.

 The balancing factor is that the curriculum and classroom practice described in the latest inspection is purposeful and more coherent than the results alone might suggest.
 The 2022 report sets out a redeveloped curriculum with raised academic aspiration, including ensuring that the EBacc is studied by the vast majority of key stage 4 pupils.
 It also describes teachers checking what pupils know when they arrive, planning learning sequences that build knowledge over time, and revisiting key concepts so pupils can connect new learning to earlier work.